desecho/hoa/README.md

 #HOA

-The web application for ISP HOA accounting.
+The web application on Python2/Django/jQuery for ISP HOA accounting.
+It’s used by one of the local ISP companies in Russia.
 The interface is in Russian.

 ##Required packages